jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Distributed-Relational-Database-DRDS-Trial-Service-Clause.md

 You understand and acknowledge that the above list does not cover all types of licenses or approvals required from the relevant national authorities for your operating or non-operating activities.
 You shall obtain the relevant license or approval, and shall comply with the requirements of relevant laws and regulations issued by the state and local governments from time to time.

-3.1.3.2 Except for the expressive permission of JD Cloud, the software provided by JD Cloud shall not be modified, translated, adapted, leased, transferred, or transmitted on the information networks, and the source code of software provided by JD Cloud shall not be discovered through reverse engineering, decompiling or other ways;
+3.1.3.2 Except for the expressive permission of JD Cloud & AI, the software provided by JD Cloud & AI shall not be modified, translated, adapted, leased, transferred, or transmitted on the information networks, and the source code of software provided by JD Cloud & AI shall not be discovered through reverse engineering, decompiling or other ways;

-3.1.3.3 If the services of JD Cloud involve the license of third-party software, you agree to abide by the relevant license agreement;
+3.1.3.3 If the services of JD Cloud & AI involve the license of third-party software, you agree to abide by the relevant license agreement;

-3.1.3.4 Do not intersperse Email Ads or SPAMs: Do not use the services provided by JD Cloud to intersperse a large number of undesired or uncalled emails, electronic advertising or emails containing reactionary information, pornographic information or other harmful information;
+3.1.3.4 Do not intersperse Email Ads or SPAMs: Do not use the services provided by JD Cloud & AI to intersperse a large number of undesired or uncalled emails, electronic advertising or emails containing reactionary information, pornographic information or other harmful information;

-3.1.3.5 The cloud database provided by JD Cloud shall not be used as disk space for rent;
+3.1.3.5 The cloud database provided by JD Cloud & AI shall not be used as disk space for rent;

-3.1.3.6 Do not use the resources and services provided by JD Cloud to upload, download, store, and release the following information or contents and do not provide any convenience for others to release such information (including but not limited to setting URL, BANNER links, etc.):
+3.1.3.6 Do not use the resources and services provided by JD Cloud & AI to upload, download, store, and release the following information or contents and do not provide any convenience for others to release such information (including but not limited to setting URL, BANNER links, etc.):

 3.1.3.6.1 Political propaganda and/or news information in violation of national regulations;